acoli-repo/AURIS/guidelines/archive/discourse.2023-11-16-0935.md

 > - missing from PDTB2, added with PDTB3 as top-level category "Hypophora": "In HYPOPHORA relations, one argument (commonly Arg1) expresses a question and the other argument (commonly Arg2) provides an answer.""

 Original examples from Bunt and Prasad (2015) seem to put all questions into functional dependence.

-> Notes: not considered in PDTB2

-#### Feedback dependence: `Feedback`

-In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
-As with Entity Relations, no explicit or implicit connective is identified and annotated: The only elements of the relation are the utterance and the anchor (Bunt & Prasad 2016; PDTB Hypophora in Webber et al. 2019a, p.9).

-For feedback dependence relations the semantic content of a feedback act necessarily depends on the utterance(s) that the feedback is about.
-The difference to functional dependence is that the semantic content of a feedback act may be determined by what was said before rather than by the semantic content of a previous dialogue act (Bunt et al. 2012).

-Feedback acts are about the processing of something that was said before.
-The nature of this ‘something’ depends on the kind of feedback.
-Feedback by means of expressions like “OK”, “Uh-huh”, or “Really?” is about one or more previous dialogue acts, while feedback by means of “Tuesday?” or “What did you say?” is about a previous utterance segment, rather than about a dialogue act (Bunt et al. 2019).

-The difference between feedback dependence and functional dependence is that feedback dependence is not solicited by the speaker.
-We do not distinguish communicative functions of feedback relations

-In a feedback depedence relation, the anchor precedes the utterance and defines the feedback scope, the utterance represents the feedback act.

-The utterance provides an answer to a question expressed in the anchor.
-Normally, the question should precede the answer.
-For a question seeking information, the response should aim to fulfill that need by addressing it explicitly, or, alternatively, indicate that the information need cannot be fulfilled, as in (23) below.

-- (8.a) A: I would like to come on Tursday. **[Feedback-act]** B: On Thursday?
-(Bunt et al. 2012, p.433)

-- (8.b) A: That’s at two-thirty. **[Feedback-act]** B: I see.
-(Bunt et al. 2012, p.433)

 - (x.1) A: go south and you’ll pass some cliffs on your right. **[Feedback-act]** B: okay
 - (x.2) A: and keep going down south. **[Feedback-act]** B: mmhmm